trikit/trikit/doc/source/quickstart.rst

    quantile(s) will be included in summary output.
 Default value is False.

-*  ``parametric``:  If True, fit standardized residuals to a normal distribution via maximum likelihood, and sample from this parameterized distribution.
+*  ``parametric``:  If True, fit standardized residuals to a normal distribution via maximum likelihood, and sample from the parameterized distribution.
 Otherwise, sample with replacement from the collection of standardized fitted triangle residuals.
 Default value is False.